rodrigobmg/Vk-Engine/README.md

-# Vulkan Based Rendering Engine
+# Game Engine in Jai
 *Warning*: you might not be able to clone the project if all my GitHub LFS bandwidth has been used.
 I have to find a solution to put assets outside of the main repository.

-Toy engine project to learn Vulkan and advanced rendering techniques.
+Started as a toy engine project to learn Vulkan and advanced rendering techniques, this is now taking the direction of a fully fledged game engine.

+There is still a lot to do on the graphics side of things, but currently I am directing my efforts on game stuff.

 Supports Linux and Windows.

 ## Features:
+* No "big idea" (e.g. ECS), simple and pragmatic entity system
-* Abstraction layer
+* Graphics abstraction layer
 * Shader hot reloading
 * Asset hot reloading
-* Highly backward and forward compatible serialization system
+* Highly backward and forward compatible serialization system using manual indices
+* Simple editor with gizmos
+* Simple CPU profiler
+* Simple GPU profiler
+* Skinned meshes
 * Physically based opaque surface shading
 * Image based lighting
 * HDR textures